JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/object/utils/transform_object.rst

 Advanced Node Settings
 ----------------------

-- **Use Cenetr** - This will use the object's current location as the origin of transformation.
+- **Use Center** - This will use the object's current location as the origin of transformation.

 Examples of Usage
 -----------------